 When needs require incredible amounts of lumber and land, it’s the animals who live within those dependable habitats found in the vast network of forestry that suffer.
 Hundreds of years of adaptation created animal and avian dependency.
 Just a few years of depletion disrupts all of that.
-Add to that the element of human greed in illegal trade, and the threat of extinction increases even further… and faster.
+Add to that the element of human greed in illegal trade, and the threat of extinction increases even further — and faster.
 For the avian population that means danger.
-Such immediate danger requires human intervention if survival is to be circumvented.
+Such immediate danger requires human intervention if survival is to continue.

-Consider the Grey-breasted parakeet.
+Consider the grey-breasted parakeet.
 This beautiful bird once flew the airs of Brazil in large numbers.
-But as the familiar story goes, poaching and land deforestation whittled their numbers down over the years.
-By 2010, the determined population was so low that the species were listed as critically endangered.
+But poaching and land deforestation whittled their numbers down over the years.
+By 2010, the determined population was so low that the species was listed as critically endangered.
 This concern was held close to the heart of a small group of conservation-minded individuals led by Fábio Nunes.
 The established teams went to work to accurately determine the approximate number of these birds left in the wild.
-Their findings were sobering.
-It was quickly realized that there were so few actual birds left.
+Their findings were sobering — few actual birds were left.
 To not jump in right away would be devastating to the species and to the world.

-Grey-breasted parakeets were victim primarily of too little useable habitat locations and nesting opportunities.
+Grey-breasted parakeets were victims primarily of too little usable habitat locations and nesting opportunities.
 A government effort to help re-establish a protected space was necessary to jump-start the newly formed project in 2012.
-In short order, a series of partners were secured to help fund the project to bring back the near extinct bird.
+In short order, a series of partners were secured to help fund the project to bring back the near-extinct bird.

 A Simple Yet Effective Fix

 The first reaction was to create necessary nest boxes that the birds would use.
-The boxes were adopted by the parakeets and they began to use them to great and increasing success.
-With this in motion, the team enlisted the help of the native insiders by asking them to help protect the birds and their newly hatched chicks from the hands of poachers.
+The boxes were adopted by the parakeets, and they began to use them to great and increasing success.
+With this in motion, the team enlisted the help of the native insiders.
+They asked them to help protect the birds and their newly hatched chicks from the hands of poachers.
 With these efforts in place, the hope was that the birds could be able to naturally increase their numbers in the wild.

-The efforts led to an amazing resurgence of this species of parakeet in the wild.
+The efforts led to an amazing resurgence of this species in the wild.
 Over the years since the beginning of the project, approximately 130 fledgling birds were added per year.
-The most recent count of the Grey-breasted Parakeet has the current total at a whopping 1, 165 fledglings.
-More exciting was the upgrade of the Conservation List for the bird from critically endangered to endangered.
-For many of us, this positive increase means that the bird once thought to become extinct will now fight to become a normal population once again.
+The most recent count of the grey-breasted parakeet has the current total at a whopping 1,165 fledglings.
+More exciting was the upgrade on the Conservation List for the bird from critically endangered to endangered.
+For many of us, this positive increase means that the bird once thought to become extinct might become a normal population once again.